 Hawaiian Airlines allows up to two PSDs to fly for free as long as they remain at your feet during the flight.
 Service dogs cannot ride in emergency exit rows.

 If your PSD is too large to fit in the space on the floor, the airline may reschedule your flight for one with more room.
-If no flight is available, the airline can require the dog to travel in the cargo hold.
+The airline can require the dog to travel in the cargo hold if no flight is available.

 Hawaiian Airlines' Pet Fees

-The cost of bringing your pet onboard varies depending on the location of travel and where the pet rides.
+The cost of bringing your pet onboard a plane with you depends on where you're traveling and where the pet rides.

 Hawaiian Airlines' Breed Restrictions

-Hawaiian Airline’s pet policy states that rodents, poultry and wild birds, reptiles and fish are not allowed on flights.
+Hawaiian Airlines' pet policy states that rodents, poultry, wild birds, reptiles, and fish are not allowed on flights under any circumstances.

-There are no restrictions on specific breeds, but cats and dogs must be over eight weeks old and birds over two weeks old to travel.
-Since snub-nosed dogs might have difficulty breathing, Hawaiian Airlines discourages checking them as baggage.
+The airline doesn't have any restrictions on specific breeds of animals, but cats and dogs must be over eight weeks old, and household birds over two weeks old to travel.
+Since snub-nosed dogs, such as Bulldogs, Pugs, Pekingese, etc., might have difficulty breathing, Hawaiian Airlines discourages checking them as baggage.

 Hawaiian Airlines' Pet Carrier Size Requirements